qooxdoo/qooxdoo/docs/desktop/layout/README.md

 [setLayoutProperties](apps://apiviewer/#qx.ui.core.LayoutItem~setLayoutProperties)
 and
 [getLayoutProperties](apps://apiviewer/#qx.ui.core.LayoutItem~getLayoutProperties)
 .
-Through this API the layout properties can be configured independently from the layout.
+Through this API the layout properties can be configured independently of the layout.

 The validation of properties is lazy (compared to the classic Qooxdoo